CraaXS/Password-Manager/README.md

 # 🔐 Simple Password Manager with encryption in C++
-I've made this while learning C++ so it's not a good programm
+I've made this while learning C++ so it's not really a good programm

 ## Usage